honakade/Learning-SQL-Journey/README.md

 ---
 ## 📌 **About Me**
 I’m an aspiring data analyst passionate about extracting insights from data.
-SQL is one of the core skills I’m developing to achieve this goal
+SQL is one of the core skills I’m developing to achieve this goal.
+Check out my journey, and feel free to connect!

 ---
 ## 🚀 **Learning Goals**